-What Weather in Tuscany to expect
+What weather in Tuscany to expect when traveling to

-when traveling to Florence, Chianti & Siena
+Weather in Tuscany : Florence, Chianti & Siena

-Spring in Florence
+Weather in Tuscany, Spring in Florence

 The first buds of green start to appear and the gardens in Florence & Tuscany begin to explode with color.
-Perhaps this is one of the best seasons for enjoying the great outdoors.
-The pleasant temps and mild weather in Tuscany make spring the perfect showcase for the incredibly diverse landscapes enclosed within the region’s boundaries.
-Even Rick Steves recommends the months of April & May for exploring the wonders of the area.
+Perhaps this is one of the best seasons for enjoying the great outdoors and the best season for low to mid-season prices.

-The bright red poppy flower that covers the fields of Chianti make for spectacular contrast against the green hills.
+The bright red poppy flower that covers the fields of Chianti makes for spectacular contrast against the green hills.
 These flowers grace the fields long before the bobbing sunflowers and are well worth a visit to the countryside.

 What to wear

-Biking, hiking, and anything outdoors are especially pleasant in this period.
-Mild temperatures, clear sunny days and hardly any mosquitoes!
-Spring days are perfect for capturing that first haze of green that starts to grace the Chianti vineyards, hills in Val d’Orcia and the city gardens.
+Biking, hiking, and anything outdoors is enjoyable in this period.
+Mild temperatures, clear sunny days, and hardly any mosquitoes!
+Spring days are perfect for capturing that first haze of green that starts to grace the Chianti vineyards, hills in Val d’Orcia, and the city gardens.

 The summer months also draw the Tuscans outdoors to enjoy all the wonderful food festivals (sagras) and town fairs (especially the medieval reenactments).
 If you want to enjoy the culture, this is one of the best seasons to rub elbows with the locals.
 One of our favorite festivals in the Palio of Siena.